PubInv/EcoPot/README.md

 #Status as of September, 2025

-We 3D printed a pot without heat transfer fins in the 100ml size.
-Using the a heat gun strapped to a pipe, we were able to boil water efficiently.
-This is not a scientific test; it is prelude to A-B testing.
-Nonetheless one must sometimes "play" to design the next step.
+We 3D-printed a pot without heat transfer fins in the 100ml size.
+Using a heat gun strapped to a pipe, we were able to boil water efficiently.
+This is not a scientific test; it is a prelude to A-B testing.
+Nonetheless, one must sometimes "play" to design the next step.

 ![IMG_1045](https://github.com/user-attachments/assets/13c94d47-ee11-4b70-8cf3-e61ead2679c0)